 This section only refers to those shares and options issued as part of remuneration.
 As a result they may not indicate all shares and options held by a Director or other Key Management Personnel.

 Shares

-Details of shares issued to Directors as part of compensation during the year ended 30 June 2018 are set out below:
+No shares were issued to Directors as part of compensation during the year ended 30 June 2019.